 - 8.10.16 This then explains the reason behind the proposal to remove the 0.56 ha of inter-tidal area.
-In order to prevent problems it is proposed to construct sheet piling adjacent to the power station water intake in order to stabilise and strengthen the foreshore. - 8.10.17 In general the statement also proposes to avoid dredging quays 10 and 11 during spring tides in order to avoid excessive sediment intake.
+In general the statement also proposes to avoid dredging quays 10 and 11 during spring tides in order to avoid excessive sediment intake. - 8.10.17 British Energy has not objected to the proposal subject to conditions that would allow them to consider detailed safety issues prior to the commencement of engineering and dredging works in the vicinity of their site.